saftacatalinmihai/blog-hugo/content/posts/computer.md

 * execute real-world actions by routing commands to subsystems;
 * politely say **why** it couldn't comply when limits were hit.

 In 2025, [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) plus [tool-calling APIs](https://platform.openai.com/docs/guides/function-calling) make that dream feel within reach.
-I decided to find out *how close* we can get—armed with [Replit](https://replit.com/) dev env, and a [Postgres](https://www.postgresql.org/) instance.
+I decided to find out *how close* we can get — armed with [Replit](https://replit.com/) dev env, and a [Postgres](https://www.postgresql.org/) instance.
+I only focused on the conversational aspect of the computer, not the [Iconic User Interface](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4c/LCARS_panel_from_Star_Trek_Voyager_at_Filmwelt_Center.jpg/896px-LCARS_panel_from_Star_Trek_Voyager_at_Filmwelt_Center.jpg).

-You can find the open source code here: https://github.com/saftacatalinmihai/Computer
+You can find the code for this experiment here: https://github.com/saftacatalinmihai/Computer

 ---